nextcloud/documentation/admin_manual/configuration/configuration_automation.rst

 =======================

-If you need to install ownCloud on multiple servers you normally do not want to set-up each instance separately as described in the **Database Configuration** chapter (:doc:`./configuration_database`).
+If you need to install ownCloud on multiple servers you normally do not want to set-up each instance separately as described in the :doc:`configuration_database`.
 For this reason the automatic configuration feature has been introduced.

-To take advance of this feature you need to create a configuration file, called :file:`../owncloud/config/autoconfig.php` and set the parameters as required.
+To take advantage of this feature you need to create a configuration file, called :file:`../owncloud/config/autoconfig.php` and set the parameters as required.
 The file will automatically be removed after the initial configuration has been applied.

 Parameters
 ----------
 You need to keep in mind that two parameters are named differently in this configuration file compared to the normal :file:`config.php`.